London, Tilbury and Southend line: The 1929 LMS plan

 To support this improvement the LMS built 37 new 3-Cylindered Stanier 2-6-4Ts for the line in 1934 and these were working the line in 1935.

 Electrification to Upminster

-Quadrupling and Electrifying the line was first considered in the Midland Railway Act of 1914 and the LMS presented plans in 1928/1929 to extend the four track section to Upminster.
+Quadrupling and electrifying the line was first considered in the Midland Railway Act 1914 (4 & 5 Geo.
+5. c. cxliii) and the LMS presented plans in 1928/1929 to extend the four track section to Upminster.
 There was no mention of the curve to the Romford line.
 Upminster station had to be completely rebuilt as a result and additional platforms were added for terminating District Line services.
 The engine shed at Upminster was demolished and rebuilt at this time.